ivlab/2DPlotting-UnityPackage/README.md

 ### Development use in a non git-managed project
 1. Navigate your terminal or Git tool into your non version-controlled Unity project's main folder.
 2. Clone this repository into the Assets folder: ```cd Packages; git clone git@github.umn.edu:ivlab-cs/2DPlotting-UnityPackage.git```

+## Updating the Package

+If you already have the package installed and want to update to the most recent version:

+### For a non-development package:
+1. In Unity, open `Window > Package Manager`.
+2. Click the refresh button at the bottom of the window, and then select `Refresh list`.
+3. Select `IVLab 2DPlotting` from the list of packages.
+4. Click the `Update to #.#.#` button at the bottom right of the window.
+5. If no update button appears, simply follow the [non-development](#non-development-read-only-package-use-recommended) installation instructions above.
+This will be equivalent to updating the package.

+### For a development package:
+1. Navigate to the directory in which you have cloned the package.
+2. Perform a `git pull` for the latest release.

+**Note:** It's apparently possible for your Unity project's Tags/Sorting Layers/Layers to get mixed up after updating the package, so it's not a bad idea to run through the [Setup](#setup) portion of Getting Started after updating if things appear to be amiss.

 ## Getting Started